ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 ..    include:: <isonum.txt>

 A *strategy* is a study that can send, modify and cancel *orders* (to buy/sell).
-Strategies allow you to perform *backtesting* (emulation of strategy trading on historical data) and *forwardtesting* (emulation of strategy trading on real-time data) according to your precoded algorithms.
+Strategies allow you to perform *backtesting* (emulation of a strategy trading on historical data) and *forwardtesting* (emulation of a strategy trading on real-time data) according to your algorithms.

-A strategy written in Pine Script language has all the same capabilities as a Pine indicator.
-When you write a strategy code, it should start with the `strategy <https://www.tradingview.com/study-script-reference/v4/#fun_strategy>`__ annotation call (instead of ``study``).
-Strategies not only plot something, but also place, modify and cancel orders.
-They have access to essential strategy performance information through specific keywords.
-The same information is available for you on the *Strategy Tester* tab.
+A strategy written in Pine has many of the same capabilities as a Pine *study*, a.k.a. *indicator*.
+When you write a strategy, it must start with the `strategy <https://www.tradingview.com/study-script-reference/v4/#fun_strategy>`__ annotation call (instead of ``study``).
+Strategies may plot data, but they can also place, modify and cancel orders.
+They also have access to essential strategy performance information through specific keywords.
+The same information is available externally in the *Strategy Tester* tab.
 Once a strategy is calculated on historical data, you can see hypothetical order fills.